-One thing I would have done differently is invest in rental properties much sooner.
+One thing I would have done differently is investing in real estate much sooner.
 I bought my first rental property when I was 31 and I am now 35.
 The great thing about rentals is the longer you own them, the better investment they become.
-Plus, when you are young you have more flexibility in life, less commitments, and can take more risk.
+Plus, when you are young you have more flexibility in life, fewer commitments, and can take more risk.
 If you wait too long to start investing, family, work, and life make it hard to learn about and buy rental properties.

 Why rental properties are a great investment